Extra equation of gravity induced by spontaneous local Lorentz symmetry breakdown: Broken Lorentz symmetry and Goldstone bosons

 \section{Broken Lorentz symmetry and Goldstone bosons}

-As preparations to understand the necessity of quantum geometry by gauge fields, we begin with describing spontaneous Lorentz violation in a massive SU(2) gauge theory, and clarifying the number of resultant Nambu-Goldstone modes\cite{Goldstone,GSW}.
-The theme attracts attention also from the aspect of the breakdown of Goldstone theorem\cite{LowManohar}.
+As a preparation for understanding the necessity of quantum geometry by gauge fields for the effective Lorentz invariance, we begin with describing spontaneous Lorentz violation of a massive SU(2) gauge theory, and clarifying the number of resultant Nambu-Goldstone modes\cite{Goldstone,GSW}.
+The theme attracts attention also from the aspect of the breakdown of Goldstone's theorem\cite{LowManohar}.

 Spontaneous Lorentz violation occurs when the massive SU(2) gauge field $\bm{Y}_\mu$ couples to fermions.
 We consider the Lagrangian ${\cal L}={\cal L}_Y+{\cal L}_F$ where